 Using the fluctuating workweek calculation for a person earning a $1,000 weekly salary, the regular rate of pay would still be $20 in a 50-hour workweek.
 But, for the extra 10 hours of overtime, the employee would only be owed an additional $100, for a total weekly compensation of $1,100.

 $10 ($20/2) x 10 hours of overtime = $100 in overtime pay

 In this example, the fluctuating workweek would save you $200 in wages for the week.
 It’s easy to see why the fluctuating workweek is the preferred method for calculating overtime premiums for salaried non-exempt employees.

-Moreover, per regulatory guidance published by the Department of Labor in August 2020, the calculation of an employee’s “regular rate” must also include any bonuses or other incentive-based pay, such as commissions or hazard pay.
+Moreover, per regulatory guidance published by the DOL in August 2020*, the calculation of an employee’s “regular rate” must also include any bonuses or other incentive-based pay, such as commissions or hazard pay.